geoffsdavis/tape-measure/README.md

 Let's move 32º to the left positional boundary.

 ```
-anchorPosition = tapeMeasure.startPosition // this is the same as before
+anchorValue = 32.0 // New value.
+The old one was 0.0, for Celsius.

-anchorValue = 32.0 // but this has changed
+// Remember, we're still calling this every time, but now the anchorValue has changed,

-// Remember, we're still calling this every time, but now the anchorValue has changed.
+// so we show it again here.
-let ticks = tapeMeasure.ticks(forAnchorValue: anchorValue, atAnchorPosition: anchorPosition)
+ticks = tapeMeasure.ticks(forAnchorValue: anchorValue, atAnchorPosition: anchorPosition)
 ```

 ![image](/images/tape_measure_5.png)
 ---
-### Step #6: Hmmmm, let's move the positional boundaries inward
+### Step #6: Hmmmm, let's move the positional boundaries inward for visual padding

 ```
 tapeMeasure.positionBounds = -260.0...260.0